In this article: Learn how to freeze zucchini and summer squash from your garden to use all year long.

 My favorite- and the easiest- way to preserve zucchini is to freeze it.
 Frozen zucchini takes next to no time and it’s perfect for using in breads or meals all year long.

-So how do you freeze zucchini?
+So how do you freeze zucchini (and other summer squashes)?
 Let’s take a look!

 How to Freeze Zucchini (The Quick Way!)